openwisp/openwisp-docs/user/monitoring.rst

 `docker-openwisp <https://github.com/openwisp/docker-openwisp>`_
-although its usage is not recommended for production usage yet, unless the reader is willing to invest effort in adapting the docker images and configurations to overcome any roadblocks encountered.
+although its usage is not recommended for production usage yet, unless the reader is willing to invest effort in adapting the docker images and configurations to overcome any problems encountered.

 Quickstart Guide
 ----------------